You-OpenSource/You-Python/README.md

 > **Note**
 > The request limit is 15 per minute.

 Welcome to the YouDotCom Python library!
 Our library now features an easy-to-use public API that allows you to interact with YouChat.
-With this API, you can easily integrate YouChat into your own projects and applications, providing a convenient and user-friendly way for your users to access and utilize the capabilities of the chat bot.
+With this API, you can easily integrate YouChat into your own projects and applications, providing a convenient and user-friendly way for you to access and utilize the capabilities of the chat bot.

 To get started, you will first need to get an API key on our [website](https://betterapi.net/).
 This key will be required to authenticate each API request.

 base url: `api.betterapi.net`

 To send a message to YouChat and receive a JSON response, you can make an HTTP GET request to the endpoint `/youdotcom/chat`, including the message to be sent as a query parameter.
 The key is `message` and the value should be the message text encoded in URL format.
-For example, to send the message `hello there`, the endpoint would be `https://apibetterapi.net/youdotcom/chat?message=hello%20there&key=YOUR_API_KEY`.
+For example, to send the message `hello there`, the endpoint would be `https://api.betterapi.net/youdotcom/chat?message=hello%20there&key=YOUR_API_KEY`.
 The JSON response will include the message sent by YouChat, time, v2Captcha, and type of the request.

 You also need to set your API key, you can do this by providing it as an parameter like this `/youdotcom/chat?message=hello%20there&key=YOUR_API_KEY`